2011-11-05

 • "Mood" lighting

-For each of these, consider forcing white-balance to 'direct sunlight' (daylight) -- do not allow Auto to adjust.
+For these, consider forcing white-balance to 'direct sunlight' (daylight) -- in an effort to preserve the color-cast (do not allow Auto to adjust).

 Use Auto in these conditions: